ItsK1tty/w1tchdocs/docs/source/reference.rst

 **Returns:**

-``int`` -- Returns a value which represents how many times the fire was applied
+``int`` -- A value which represents how many times the fire was applied

 **Example:**